ponpoke/Neural-Scalpel/README.md

 - **Scalpel outperformed Native LoRA by +161.80%** under these controlled conditions.
 - Route application (`swap_count > 0`) and at least one checksum-verified rollback event (`verified_rollbacks > 0`) were recorded in every Scalpel run.

-The primary remaining gate for formal "Production Candidate" status is the 24h persistent-route soak test.
+The full 24h persistent-route soak test remains the primary remaining gate for formal "Production Candidate" status.
 Broader model coverage (including Llama-class fused attention variants), vLLM-version compatibility, and real-traffic production pilots remain future hardening work.

 These results are strong enough to describe Neural-Scalpel as a **paradigm-shift-class candidate in controlled validation**, but not yet as production-ready serving software.